Skip to content Skip to footer

 The Verdict

 Slice’s marketing team did their job brilliantly.
-That’s not sarcasm.
 The Slice marketing strategy in India was genuinely innovative: reframing credit for a generation that had been excluded from it, using design language that made a financial product feel aspirational, and building viral mechanics that turned users into evangelists.

-The villain here isn’t Slice’s founders or their marketing team.
+The villain isn’t Slice’s founders or their marketing team.
 The villain is the system that rewards aesthetic velocity over regulatory substance.
 It’s the VC ecosystem that treats user growth as the only metric that matters.
-It’s the startup culture that celebrates “move fast and break things” in industries where breaking things means breaking consumer protection laws.

 Slice proved something uncomfortable: in India’s startup ecosystem, you can build a beloved brand, acquire crores of users, raise hundreds of crores in funding, and still lose it all because you skipped the boring part.
 The compliance part.
 The “make sure we’re actually allowed to do this” part.

-After reading this, you should never look at a beautifully branded fintech the same way again.
-The next time you see a startup with gorgeous design, viral growth, and a product that seems too good to be true in a regulated industry, ask the question that Slice’s investors should have asked earlier: is this brand built on a product, or is this brand built instead of a product?
+After reading this, never look at a beautifully branded fintech the same way again.
+The next time you see a startup with gorgeous design, viral growth, and a product that seems too good to be true in a regulated industry, ask: is this brand built on a product, or is this brand built instead of a product?

 Want more failure analyses that expose what the startup ecosystem won’t say out loud?
 Subscribe to The Brand Crush for weekly breakdowns that go four layers deep.